jpsasi/StateManagementAppDemo/README.md

 ### Refactor
 - Change the AppState to Value Type
 - Create a Store Reference Type
-- Define Action enum for User Actions
+- Define Action enum for all the user actions
 - Define Reducer to process the Action to return the new AppState